A Christmas Carol (AQA GCSE English Literature)

 • It suggests that wealth should be the primary concern in life, because it brings people together.

-• It reflects the Victorian middle-class focus on maintaining financial security over compassion.
+• It reflects the Victorian middle-class focus on maintaining financial security rather than showing compassion to the poor.

 Did this page help you?